olivertzeng/homework/cat/fiction/story.md

     history teacher.
 "What are you doing here?"
 "And what's all about this weird stuff?" we questioned.

-    "Don't worry students, you'll only stay here for a day.
+    "Don't worry students, you'll only stay here until lunch time.
 Of course the time that has passed here doesn't effect the real world.
 After that I'll transfer you back to school.
 But you still have to finish your homework!
 Am I clear?"